Uranium

 Research and Development

-Active research programs are underway to develop improved substitutes for Uranium in its most critical applications.
-These efforts include material science research into alternative compounds, engineering approaches to reduce the quantity of Uranium required per unit of product (thrifting), and entirely new technology platforms that avoid the need for Uranium altogether.
+Active research programs are underway to develop improved substitutes and to reduce the amount of Uranium required per unit of product (thrifting).
 However, timelines for commercializing new alternatives typically span years to decades.
+The limited substitutability of Uranium is a primary driver of its high criticality rating, prompting government-funded substitution research programs.

 More on Uranium